tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

 In this activity, students and the instructor will engage in a facilitated discussion evaluating the results of logistic regression predictions.
 The focus of this activity will be the evaluation of diabetes predictions.

-Go to the slideshow, [NAVIGATE TO SECTION X] and highlight the following:
+Go to the slideshow and highlight the following:

 * We used a logistic regression model to predict whether or not an individual has diabetes, based on a set of diagnostic metrics provided as a data set.
 The logistic regression model was validated using a scoring feature, revealing that the model is somewhat accurate.
 However, can you trust that the prediction is correct?